trusthemind/cartiera-be/PRIVACY&POLICY.md

 Usage
 Profile
 Marketing and Communications
-Necessary for our legitimate interests (to develop our Services and grow our business) Consent
+Consent
 Marketing

 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.

-We may use your Identity, Contact, Technical, Usage, and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
-This is how we decide which Services and offers may be relevant for you (we call this marketing).

 If you are an individual tenant, you may receive marketing communications from us if you have consented for us to send you this information or if you have requested information from us or purchased Services from us and you have not opted out of receiving that marketing.